 Complete the online application form

 You can’t apply more than six months before your scheduled departure date, but don’t wait too late either.
-The process can take time, so we advise you to apply at least one month before the desired departure date.
+The process can take time, so we advise applying at least one month before the desired departure date.